mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkPool.rst

     * :php:meth:`BeanstalkPool::getLastConnection`
     * :php:meth:`BeanstalkPool::getServers` -- Get the Beanstalkd server addresses in the pool
     * :php:meth:`BeanstalkPool::getTimeout` -- Get the current connection timeout
-    * :php:meth:`BeanstalkPool::ignore` -- Ignore command
+    * :php:meth:`BeanstalkPool::ignoreTube` -- Ignore command
     * :php:meth:`BeanstalkPool::kick` -- Kick command
     * :php:meth:`BeanstalkPool::listTubes` -- The list-tubes command returns a list of all existing tubes
     * :php:meth:`BeanstalkPool::pauseTube` -- The pause-tube command can delay any new job being reserved for a given time